TediusTimmy/BC-DeciCalc/README.md

 New Standard Library
 --------------------

 The following functions are provided.
 EXP, SQRT, and LOG draw heavy inspiration from GNU bc's implementation of the same.
-I have no idea how ungodly precise POW makes arguments to produce good results.
+I have no idea how ungodly precise POW makes arguments to produce good results (but I did make it a smaller number than my first attempt).

 * EXP - The base of the natural logarithms raised to the argument power
 * LOG - The natural logarithm